 It is well known for its deep stone quarries dating back from Roman times.
-Vrnik is worth to go and visit during the day as it has a lot of secluded small swimming spots where water is so blue and clear as well as a lot of pine trees on the eastern side of the island, where one can enjoy the shade on the hot summer days.
+Vrnik is worth going and visiting during the day as it has a lot of secluded small swimming spots where the water is so blue and clear as well as a lot of pine trees on the eastern side of the island, where one can enjoy the shade on the hot summer days.

 The island is one of the favourite Sunday excursion destinations for local Korcula people.
 This is the only inhabited island in Korcula Archipelago, and is the second-largest island, with the village of the same name, is the site of the oldest and most famous Korcula quarry.
 One can visit the 29 local quarries.

 Next to the local school building (now is a nice restaurant) on the coast, there is a church of Our Lady of Succours from 1856.
 In front of one of the quarries on the northern coast, there is the old church of Our Lady of Succors from 1674.